 Colleges and universities across the United States experienced increased operating costs of 2.5% in 2019.
 This most recent inflation figure was down slightly from the 2.9 percent increase in 2018 and 3.4 percent increase in 2017.
 These costs are forwarded directly to students in the form of higher tuition and living expenses.
 As these costs steadily rise every year, parents are looking for ways to help offset these future higher education costs.

 These rising costs are hitting closer to home in Washington as well.
 Washington's higher education costs rose by 34.9% in just the last 10 years, ranking as the 26th highest state.

-The table below shows the average one-year costs in 2020 for different types of Washington colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Washington colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver in these increased higher education costs.
 Tuition at a 4-year university in WA rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.

 Washington offers tax benefits and deductions when savings are put into your child's 529 savings plan.